AL-Web-Services/alripo-templates/readme.md

-AL Web Services ZURB Tempaltes Created for the Library Website Redesign 2016 project
+AL Web Services ZURB Template Created for the Library Website Redesign 2016 project based on ZURB Template

-# ZURB Template

-## Installation
+# Installation

 To use this template, your computer needs: